-Forget Dave Ramsey, 5 Ways I’ve Used Credit Cards to Better My Financial Health
+Forget Dave Ramsey, 5 Ways I’ve Used Credit Cards to Better My Advantage

 I know Dave Ramsey and many financial gurus would crucify me for saying this: ‘keep your credit card’.
 Key emphasis on the singular.
 Let me explain.
-The average American household with at least one credit card has nearly $9,200 in credit card debt, according to CardWeb.com, and the average interest rate runs in the mid- to high teens at any given time.
+The average American household credit card debt is $15,279 as of December 2013 – and the average interest rate runs in the mid- to high teens at any given time.
 Pretty scary stuff.
 So let’s just get rid of all those cards, CUT THEM UP!

 On the surface that sounds great.
 And why wouldn’t you listen to Dave Ramsey?
 Without a doubt, if you have $9,200 in credit card debt, it’s time to cut those credit cards up.
 Many of us don’t have the composure and fortitude to use credit cards properly.
 But, it can be done, and using your card properly can be very advantageous.
 I’ll show you how.

 You’re Wrong, Dave Ramsey.
 How to Use Credit Cards Properly and Reap Financial Reward:

 - NEVER, ever carry a balance from one month to the next.
 If you do, cut the card.
 If you don’t, you’re never using your own money for anything.
 The credit card company might hate you, but so be it.

 - Use credit cards strategically.
 There are 5% cashback gas cards and 6% cash back grocery rewards cards.

 - Every six months, ask your credit card company for a credit limit increase of a few thousand dollars.
 You will never need to use these increases, but it will lower your balance to credit limit ratio, which will do wonders for your credit score.
 On the flip side, canceling longstanding accounts can hurt your credit score.
 You won’t hear that from Dave Ramsey.

 - Find the right card that will give you actual usable perks and read the fine print.